The future of your packaging compliance starts with PPWR

 EU packaging regulation has existed for decades.
 The 1994 Packaging and Packaging Waste Directive already introduced:

 Over time, this framework evolved through national implementations, Extended Producer Responsibility (EPR) schemes, the Circular Economy Action Plan and the European Green Deal.
 PPWR does not create regulation from scratch.
 It consolidates, harmonises and intensifies it.
 What changes is not the existence of rules.
-What changes is the level of data precision, cross-border consistency and performance-based compliance.
+It is the level of data precision, cross-border consistency and performance-based compliance that changes.
 Compliance is shifting from being merely documentation-driven to becoming strictly data-driven.

 The regulatory transition